liyinnbw/LanguageCompare/README.md

 Python has no interface, you may use abstract class to serve this purpose.

 #### Operators
+Avoid overriding operator as much as possible.
+If you have to, make sure the meaning of operator is intuitive and conventional.
 ```
 class ClassName:
     def __init__(self):